The Animal Eye Simulator

 Outlook

 At the beginning of 2023, the horse simulation was presented at the Dillenburg State Stud.
-In July 2024, we released the pig simulation and successfully used it at Vion Food.
-Since then, we have been working on developing audio software to make ultrasound audible to humans.
-Customers who have signed a maintenance contract will receive the updates free of charge as soon as they are released.
+In July 2024, we released the pig simulation and used it successfully at Vion Food.
+At the turn of 2024/2025, the simulator was expanded to include audio software that can be used to measure ultrasonic sound and make it audible to humans.
+Customers who have purchased an update subscription receive such feature updates for free as soon as they are released.

 Source, info and support